Rendez-vous avec nos PDG

 Martine St-Victor

-Martine is a Trustee on the Board of Musée d’art contemporain de Montréal and Chair of its communications advisory committee, as well as a Trustee on the Boards of the KANPE Foundation, the Pensionnat du Saint-Nom-de-Marie Foundation, the think tank IRPP (Institute for Research on Public Policy), the Montreal Heart Institute's Foundation and Plus1.
+Martine is a Trustee on various Boards: the Musée d’art contemporain de Montréal, the KANPE Foundation, the Pensionnat du Saint-Nom-de-Marie Foundation, the think tank IRPP (Institute for Research on Public Policy), the Fondation de l’Institut de Cardiologie de Montréal and Plus1.

-Martine is also a founding member of the Black Opportunity Fund, a member of the International Women’s Forum and vice-Chair of its Montreal chapter.
+Martine St-Victor is a founding member of the Black Opportunity Fund and Vice-Chair of the Québec section of IWF (International Women’s Forum).

 Biographies 2023